colorchestra/masto-archive/README.md

 ![](./example.png)

+More precisely, this script gets all of your Mastodon posts from your instance's API and displays them on an HTML page.
+On most Mastodon instances, full-text search is not supported, so there's no easy way to search through your posts.

 Here's a demo page which showcases the results: https://masto-archive-demo.morph.sh

-## Dependencies
+## Dependencies and Deployment
 You will need `Mastodon.py` and `jinja2`.
 Install them using pip: `pip install Mastodon.py jinja2`

+For convenient usage, you may want to automate running this script every so often (once a day or every few days should be enough) and copying the output to a webserver where you can view it.

 ## Usage
 Fill in your data in `secret.py` (most importantly the instance address and a Mastodon access token that has the `read:accounts` and `read:statuses` scopes set), then run `archive.py`.

+To search through your posts, just use your web browser's "Find on Page" feature (Ctrl+F takes you there usually) and use the keywords that you remember from the post you're looking for.
+If you remember the rough date of the post you need to find, you can search for something like "2022-10" to get all posts from that month, because the dates adhere to ISO 8601.

 ## Warning!
-- The output of this thing includes private and unlisted toots by default so make sure to put the page in a place where only you can see it.
+- The output of this thing includes only public and unlisted toots by default (meaning, the same posts anyone can see by browsing your profile).
+In `secret.py`, you can configure it to also display private or direct toots, which should of course be kept privat, so if you enable that, make sure to put the page in a place where only you can see it.
 - This script is in no way optimized for speed.
 It can take a long time depending on the Mastodon server and the number of toots, especially if it runs into rate limits.

 ## To Do